BambuReviews

 Out of the box, the X1 Carbon produces prints that would require weeks of tuning to match on a budget machine.
 The first-layer calibration is genuinely automatic — not “assisted manual” like some competitors — and it works reliably on every surface Bambu ships with the printer.

 Wall quality on PLA is excellent at 200mm/s.
-I ran a ringing tower test at 250mm/s and found minor artifacts, but nothing visible in typical use.
+Reviewers report that ringing tower tests at 250mm/s show minor artifacts, but nothing visible in typical use.
 At 300mm/s you can see resonance effects on sharp corners; this is a real limit of the machine, not a tuning issue.

 Layer adhesion: On vertical walls with PLA at 0.2mm layer height, cross-section tensile breaks through the layers, not between them — that’s what you want.

 Overhang performance: With stock settings, the X1C handles 45° overhangs cleanly and 55° with acceptable surface quality.
 Above that you need supports.
-The automatic support generation in Bambu Studio is better than most, but I still trim the generated tree supports manually on complex parts.
+The automatic support generation in Bambu Studio is better than most, though reviewers note that generated tree supports often still need manual trimming on complex parts.

 Fine detail: At 0.1mm layer height, PLA details down to about 0.4mm extrusion width are clean.
-This isn’t a resin printer, but it competes well with other FDM machines in the sub-$1500 range.
+This isn’t a resin printer, but it competes well with other FDM machines in its class.

 The AMS Multi-Material System

 The AMS is the X1 Carbon’s killer feature and its most discussed limitation.
-Here’s the honest picture:
+Here’s the honest picture (and if you hit jams, our AMS troubleshooting guide walks through every common error):

-What works well: Four-spool automated filament changes without intervention.
+What works well: Four-spool automated filament changes without intervention (and Bambu supports chaining multiple AMS units if you need more colors).
 Color purging is handled in Bambu Studio automatically.
 Multi-material prints that would take hours of manual filament swaps on a traditional printer complete unattended.
-I’ve done 12-color holiday decorations and functional multi-material assemblies (PLA shell, TPU gasket) in a single print.
+Multi-color decorative prints and functional multi-material assemblies (PLA shell, TPU gasket) both work in a single print.

 What doesn’t work well: The AMS struggles with materials that have high friction or irregular spool profiles.
-My experience with carbon-fiber reinforced nylon through the AMS was poor — repeated jams at the PTFE connector.
+Owner reports describe poor results running carbon-fiber reinforced nylon through the AMS, with repeated jams at the PTFE connector.
 Bambu’s AMS is designed for PLA, PETG, and ABS; anything more exotic needs direct filament loading.

 The wasted purge material is real.
-On a 4-color print I ran 80g of purge towers for a 120g part.
-Bambu Studio has “flush into support” options that reduce this significantly, but you still lose material.
+On a multi-color print the purge towers can rival the weight of the part itself when many color changes are involved.
+Bambu Studio has “flush into support” and “flush into object” options that reduce this significantly, but you still lose material — budget for it on color-heavy jobs.

 Hub spooling: The AMS feeds from up to four 1kg spools simultaneously.
-Buffer management is generally reliable; I’ve had two buffer errors across 120 hours, both self-resolved after a printer restart.
+Buffer management is generally reliable; owners report that the rare buffer error usually self-resolves after a printer restart.

 Material Range